hermeticustux/script-fu/README.md

 # script-fu

-This is a simple repo containig scripts that are mostly useless.
+This is a simple repo containig some assorted coding exercies.

 ## Requirements